fvaleri/strimzi-debugging/sessions/004/README.md

   - my-connect-mysql
 ```

-Debezium configuration is specific to each connector and it is documented in details.
+Debezium configuration is specific to each connector and it is documented in detail.
-The value of `server_id` must be unique for each server and replication client in MySQL cluster.
+The value of `server_id` must be unique for each server and replication client in the MySQL cluster.
-In this case, MySQL user must have appropriate permissions on all databases for which the connector captures changes.
+In this case, the MySQL user must have appropriate permissions on all databases for which the connector captures changes.

 ```sh
 $ kubectl get cm my-connect-mysql-cfg -o yaml | yq '.data'